During the Academic Year

 During the Summer

-The Undergraduate Research Positions in Computer Science site provides a listing of summer research positions offered by researchers around the country.
+The Undergraduate Research Positions in Computer Science site provides a listing of summer research positions offered by researchers across the country.

 There are several national programs that offer undergraduate students to work on research at their own or a different university, college, or laboratory.
 These programs generally offer a stipend and sometimes offer support for housing, meals, and/or travel.